Heteroskedasticity-robust inference in linear regression models with many covariates: Introduction

 \section{Introduction}

 When performing inference in linear regression models it is common practice to safeguard against (conditional) heteroskedasticity of unknown form.
-The estimator of the covariance matrix of \cite{Eicker1963,Eicker1967} and \cite{White1980} is known to be biased.
-When the form of heteroskedasticity is mild the bias is guaranteed to be downward, leading to test statistics that overreject under the null.
-The bias can be severe---even when the errors are, in fact, homoskedastic---if the regression design contains observations with high leverage \citep{ChesherJewitt1987}.
-A necessary condition for the least-squares estimator to be consistent is that maximal leverage vanishes in large samples \citep{Huber1981}.
-This then also implies consistency of the robust covariance-matrix estimator.
+The estimator of the covariance matrix of the least-squares estimator proposed by \cite{Eicker1963,Eicker1967} and \cite{White1980} is known to be biased.
+The bias can be severe if the regressor design contains observations with high leverage \citep{ChesherJewitt1987}.\footnote{The leverage of an observation $i$ is defined as the $i$th diagonal element of the hat matrix, i.e., the matrix that transforms the observed outcomes into fitted values.
+It is bounded between zero and one and measures the influence of the observation on its own fitted value; a larger value reflects a higher influence (see, e.g., \citealt{HoaglinWelsch1978}).} A necessary condition for the least-squares estimator to be asymptotically normal is that maximal leverage vanishes as the sample size grows large \citep{Huber1973}.
+This condition, then, also implies consistency of the robust covariance-matrix estimator (under regularity conditions).

-The condition that maximal leverage vanishes is problematic when the regressors include a large set of control variables.
-In such settings traditional asymptotics where the number of regressors is treated as fixed are inappropriate.
-The slope coefficients on the control variables are nuisance parameters.
-Under asymptotics where their number, $q$, grows with the sample size, $n$, the robust covariance-matrix estimator will be inconsistent unless $q/n\rightarrow 0$, as formally shown by \cite{CattaneoJanssonNewey2018}.
-This result is a manifestation of the incidental-parameter problem \citep{NeymanScott1948} and the intuition behind it is easily grasped.
-While the control variables can be partialled-out for the purpose of point estimation, an estimator of the associated regression slopes is still needed to form the squared residuals that serve to form the covariance-matrix estimator.
-The squared residuals are nonlinear transformations of the nuisance parameters and are, therefore, biased and inconsistent unless the sampling noise in the latter vanishes.

-The problem just described is highly relevant for applied work. \cite{AngristHahn2004} discuss how many control variables arise in program evaluation.
-Another important example are models for grouped data.
-There, (possibly multi-way) fixed effects are routinely included to capture unobserved confounding factors at the group level.
-While dealing with fixed effects in the linear regression model is well understood the failure of the robust covariance-matrix estimator was only noted recently by \cite{StockWatson2008} in the context of one-way regression models for short panel data.
-Although more difficult to analyze, the problem is equally present in the multi-way setting where the number of observations per group is bounded.
-Important examples include regressions of test scores on student-, teacher-, and classroom effects (\citealt{Rockoff2004}, \citealt{ChettyFriedmanRockoff2014}) as well as the many variations of such regressions to problems with a similar structure.